niyan-ly/ligu-cimg/README.md

 ### Setup
 This package is published on `Github Packages`, so you will need a `github token` to access this package via `npm`.
 Please refer to this [document](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package) to see how to install a package from github.
+And please do be careful with this library since it is more like a toy and may have unpredictable bugs🎃.

 ```shell
 npm i @ninyan-ly/ligu-cimg # from github packages registry
 ```

-### Build from source(working in progress)
+### Build from source
-That's another story to be accomplished.
+Third-party dependencies like `libpng`, `libjpeg` & `zlib` has already been included in this repo.
+Hence, if you want to build `ligu` from source, the only requirement is `emscripten` toolchain.

+> Note: `libpng` is forked from https://github.com/emscripten-ports/libpng

+- clone this repo
+- run `make` and have yourself a cup of tea.

 ### Load Ligu
 After loading wasm module, there are three ways to initialize an instance, which includes `fromFile` `fromSize` and `fromBuffer`.